roneal22/Amicable-Schmamicable/README.md

 Questions
 Identify three differences and three similarities between C++ and Javascript
-Differences: variable types, auto arraylists,
+Differences: variable types, auto arraylists, don't need to declare return types
-Similarities: comment format, Object-Oriented Programming languages
+Similarities: comment format, Object-Oriented Programming languages,

 What is your opinion of Javascript as a programming language?